jaredhocutt/openshift4-guides/docs/aws_ebs_csi_openshift.md

 ## Description

-This guide describes the steps required to isntall and configure the AWS EBS CSI driver on OpenShift 4.4.
+This guide describes the steps required to install and configure the AWS EBS CSI driver on OpenShift 4.4.

 Out of the box, the AWS EBS CSI driver does not work due to being unable to